 We consider sensitive environments

 With the use of diamond drill bits, we are able to core drill into existing concrete, brick or stone structures with minimal dust and noise.
 This means we are able to operate in sensitive environments such as hospitals or schools.
-Dusty environments can have damaging effects not only on operators but to staff and patrons in the area, and may cause illnesses such as lung cancer, asbestosis, silicosis, asthma and other respiratory complications.
+Dusty environments can have damaging effects not only on operators but on staff and patrons in the area and may cause illnesses such as lung cancer, asbestosis, silicosis, asthma and other respiratory complications.
 We employ a wide range of core drilling machinery and equipment suited for any work environment, ensuring the safety of all.

 Maintain structural integrity